mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/GettingStarted.md

 ```

 This shows how one can build complex insert statements in a type-safe manner.
 And this is only
 scratching the surface of what the library is capable of.
-See <doc:Inserts> for more examples of
+See <doc:InsertStatements> for more
-select statements, as well as <doc:AdvancedQueries> for more advanced topics in writing queries.
+examples of select statements, as well as <doc:AdvancedQueries> for more advanced topics in writing
+queries.

 ### Update statements